plotly/plotly.github.io/_posts/fundamentals/2016-09-01-mapbox-atlas.md

 Click on the Load Style button.

-Note: If your Mapbox Atlas server is running on HTTP but your Plotly On-Premise server is running on HTTPS, then the browser will initially block the request.
+Note: If your Mapbox Atlas server is running on HTTP but your Chart Studio Enterprise server is running on HTTPS, then the browser will initially block the request.
 You'll need to click on the Shield icon in the browser's address bar to allow HTTP requests.
 The web page will reload.

 ![Load mixed requests from Mapbox Atlas](/static/images/mapbox-atlas/load-unsafe-scripts.png)